 Almsgiving is the third Lenten virtue after prayer and fasting.
 It’s also the most mysterious of the three.
 “To whom should I give?”
 “What should I give—and how much?”
-Because it’s a complex virtue, below are 5 things about almsgiving you may not have known!
+Because it’s a complex virtue, here’s a little help unpacking it.
+Below are 5 things about almsgiving you may not have known!

 Bank robbers can’t give alms